BigBangData/NaturalLanguageProcessing/README.md

 Twitter Sentiment Analysis
 ======================

 This is a twin to the QWERTY Effect project.
-They are related <explain in which ways>.

 TODO:

     - README.md should be the presentation.
-    - Organize folders and file names: sentiment140 and new Twitter data are conflated.
+    - Organize projects: too many goals, branches.